 Perhaps the most obvious yet misunderstood difference is that in a cloud environment, the cloud service provider (CSP) has responsibility for some elements of securing that environment.
 The misunderstandings occur over exactly what the CSP is responsible for.
 CSPs like AWS have created shared responsibility models to help clarify things.
 This shared responsibility model says AWS is responsible for securing the underlying infrastructure of its cloud.
-That means it is responsible for things like maintaining and updating hardware, as well as providing physical security for that hardware.
-The customer using AWS infrastructure is responsible for securing anything they put in AWS.
+That means it is responsible for things like maintaining and updating hardware.
+The customer using AWS infrastructure is responsible for securing anything they put in AWS environments.
 That means they are responsible for things like updating and patching operating systems, properly configuring the AWS services they use, and controlling who has access to those services.
-Learn more about securing AWS environments.

 Should someone in your organization incorrectly assume that your cloud provider is taking care of some aspect of security, it could result in improperly secured cloud assets.
-Therefore, it’s very important that before anyone is given the ability to modify a cloud environment, they are first taught what the shared responsibility model is and which portions of security your organization is on the hook for.
+Therefore, it’s very important that before anyone is given the ability to modify a cloud environment, they are first taught what the shared responsibility model is and which portions of security your organization is responsible for.

 Another unique aspect of a cloud environment is the ease with which new assets can be created and deployed.
 In an on-premises network, the IT and security teams have control over all new infrastructure that gets added.
 In a cloud network, new infrastructure can be instantly added by any person or system with the right credentials.
 This makes it far easier to modify a cloud network, but unless the right guardrails and monitoring are in place, it also increases the chances that new infrastructure isn’t configured securely and thus vulnerable.